BabakShah/SDC-AdvancedLaneLines/README.md

 ```
 #### 6. Image of result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `draw_lane()`.
-Here is an example of my result on a test image:

-Wit and without Radius and Lane calculations:
+With and without radius and lane calculations:

 <center>
 <img src="./output_images/DrawRadius.jpg" alt="Road image" style="width: 100%;"/>